Top-quality handcrafted knives.

 Stefan continued making knives as a hobby, but everything changed in 2015: “I was retrenched as Operations Manager at Okapi, the pocket and cane knife manufacturer.
 I wasn’t going to sit around and wait for another job, I decided to turn my hobby into a career.
 I got stuck into my knife making.”

-SD Knives is Stefan and his wife Charmaine, who handles all the marketing and sales.
+SD Knives and Supplies is Stefan and his wife Charmaine, who handles all the marketing and sales.
 He says, “She’s also an integral part in the development of new knives and quality assurance.
 Her fine eye for detail is vitally important in ensuring that each knife that leaves the workshop is to the high standard for which we have become known.”

-Stefan calls his workshop ‘modest’, but he says “I have produced some very fine knives that have found homes all across the globe, including the USA, Canada, UK and Europe.”
+Stefan calls his workshop ‘modest’, but he says “I have produced some very fine knives that have found homes all across the globe, including the USA, Canada, UK, and Europe.”

 He grins, “I know some of my knives have been purchased and passed on to celebrities.
 The wonderful thing is that, if they are well looked after, many of my knives will still be around long after I am no longer alive and who knows where they will go and in whose hands they may end up in.”